alexch/codelikethis/public/lessons/javascript/timing.md

   1. a callback function (let's call it F)
   2. a number of milliseconds (let's call it N)

-`setTimeout` returns *immediately*, but also sets up an invisible timer
+`setTimeout` returns *immediately*, but also sets up a hidden timer

 after approximately N milliseconds, F gets *called back*